A Chocolate Orange update for 2019

 Make a difference Friday

-On Friday 15 December, I’ll try to get as many of the chocolate oranges delivered as possible.
-I do this on a Friday just before Christmas each year and it’s turned into a mad dash to get as many delivered as physically possible, with me and my supporters racing all over the country!
+On the Friday in December following Elliott’s birthday, I deliver as many of the chocolate oranges as possible – this year it was almost 20,000 with more still to deliver right up until Christmas day.
+It’s turned into a mad dash to get as many delivered as physically possible, with me and my supporters racing all over the country!

 I’ve had so much help in doing this as the story of my challenge spread.
-I even have a special chocolate orange lorry to help me with the deliveries, Lancashire DAF have donated a driver and lorry for the last couple of years, which they logo up especially for delivery day.
+I even have a special chocolate orange lorry to help me with the deliveries, Lancashire DAF have donated a driver and lorry for the few years, which they logo up especially for delivery day.

 An orange glow

 When I first wrote this blog-post in 2017 I was excited that my local seaside town of Blackpool would be lighting the tower orange on the 15th.
 They did it again for us on the 13th.
 In Newcastle/Gateshead the Millennium Bridge was lit up orange along with the Mersey Gateway Bridge - which was awesome.